saurabh947/AIFactChecker/README.md

    cd ai-fact-checker
    ```

-2. **Configure API Keys (Optional)**
+2. **Configure API Keys (Required)**

-   The extension comes with a free tier that works immediately without any setup!

-   If you want to use your own API keys for unlimited usage:
-   - Open the extension popup
-   - Go to the Settings tab
+   The extension requires API keys to function:
-   - Add your API key for your preferred provider
+   - **For YouTube fact-checking**: You'll need a Supadata API key
+   - **For AI fact-checking**: You'll need an API key from OpenAI, Google AI, or Perplexity
+   - See the Configuration section below for setup instructions

 3. **Open Chrome Extensions**
    - Open Chrome and navigate to `chrome://extensions/`